 New Mexico Dried Chile Peppers

 Red Chile sauce is usually made from red chile powder and the Green Chile sauce from chopped fresh or crushed green chiles, but all sauces can be made from powdered or crushed chiles.
 In restaurants, they will ask if you want Red or Green Chile Sauce on your meal.
 Can’t decide?
 Ask for Christmas and you’ll get half Red and half Green.
 If you are looking for an easy Red Chile Sauce recipe, please take a look at our recipe.
 This recipe uses Ancho Chile Peppers but New Mexico Chiles can be also used.
+We also have a recipe for Posole, which is a white hominy stew, made with these dried red New Mexico Chile Peppers for the spice.
+We always make a large pot of posole in January and freeze part of it so we can enjoy it for several more meals.

 Add dried New Mexico Dried Chile Peppers directly to your recipes – diced, sliced or pureed.
 The whole dried pod can be ground in your spice or coffee grinder (with or without the seeds, depending on your heat tolerance).
 Fresh or rehydrated (drained and patted dry) chiles may be roasted first over a fire to release additional flavor.
 A nonstick skillet for 5-10 minutes will work in a pinch.
 Be sure to use low to medium heat for this and be careful not to burn or scorch them.
 They can also be rehydrated by pouring hot (not boiling) water over them and letting sit about 10-15 minutes.
 Don’t let them soak longer as they tend to become bitter.